antonioferreiraSA/Full-stack-react-qraphql/README.md

 # Project Structure

 The project is managed with Yarn and Yarn Workspaces.
-It is mono-repo housing 2 seperate projects, the React frontend and the server on Apollo GraphQL backend.
+It is mono-repo housing 2 separate projects, the React frontend and the server on Apollo GraphQL backend.

 Click links below to read documentation on how to get started.